The Macartney mission to China 1793-94

 Wanting to preserve my good health and power.”

 The Emperor saw it as a mission no different from previous ones.
 If the Emperor had given way to Britain then all foreign countries would seek similar concessions, a recipe for chaos.
-If Napoleon had prevailed in the current conflict no doubt France would have sent a similar embassy to China.
-The Emperor feared British reprisals and even put trained divers on alert to sabotage the British ships but this proved unnecessary.
+If Napoleon had prevailed in the conflict at the time no doubt France would have sent a similar embassy to China.
+The Emperor feared British reprisals and even put trained divers on alert to sabotage the British ships but this fortunately proved unnecessary.

 The return journey